ovonpape/esphome_universal-remote/README.md

 # HassBeam
-An easy to build and use universal remote that can be integrated into Home Assistant using ESPHome.
+A cheap and easy to use universal remote that can be integrated into Home Assistant using ESPHome.
+It allows you to replace your pile of different remote controls with one stationary device that can be controlled via Home Assistant.
+Of course, you can also automate the control of your IR devices.

 <p float="left">
   <img src="hardware/case/images/case_frontleft.jpg" alt="case_frontleft" width="50%" />